Joe-Alfaro/extra-flexing/README.md

 # EXTRA-FLEXING
 A challenge for students looking to push their flexbox skills or try their hand at CSS Grid.

 Check assets/design-files for the page that we are looking to mimic.
-I prefer to have the buttons betweent he header and photo gallery but to each their own.

 Notice the gradient header.
 May want to look up gradients for background images...
 There's some text there, might I suggest https://hipsum.co to get some humerous filler text.
 Come up with your own header.